stanford-crfm/helm/scripts/data_overlap/README.md

 ## Notes

-The beam script does not support outputting contaminated ngrams yet.
+The beam script does not support outputting overlapping ngrams yet.

 ## Docker